KDE/daykountdown/README.md

-# GTK-DayCountdown
+# Qt-DayCountdown
-A simple countdown app written in Vala.
+A simple countdown app written in C++ and Qt.

 ***Under Construction!***